 - Alert priority lets you rank different signals

-- Rejects signals from traffic sensors, blind spot and collision avoidance systems
+- Rejects signals from traffic sensors, blind-spot, and collision avoidance systems

 - Quiet and auto quiet mode keeps the radar detector from beeping all the time

-- Range could be improved
+- The range could be improved

-- Filtering mechanism is not foolproof
+- The filtering mechanism is not foolproof

-- Unit does not feel durable
+- The unit does not feel durable